Human Physiology Internship/Practicum

 - Apply the knowledge gained in academic training

 - Adapt quickly to routines and procedures required in the assigned labs and clinics

 - Perform assigned tasks with competence and with minimum supervision

 - Act in a mature, professional manner, instilling confidence in clients

 - Work harmoniously with others in the assigned agency

 - Internship Manual: Review a copy of the Internship Manual.

-- Follow-up: Soon after the interview or formal offer of internship, contact Anna Monahan, who will then contact your site supervisor and formalize your internship.
+- Follow-up: Soon after an interview or formal offer of internship, contact Internship Coordinator Kelly Pesanelli, who will then contact your site supervisor and formalize your internship.

-- Grading: A letter grade will be given for this course.
+- Grading: A P/F grade will be given for this course.